 However, this “right to dry” law does offer an HOA room to impose restrictions regarding the size and location of the clothesline.
 For example, an HOA may require clotheslines to not be higher than the fence so as not to affect the neighborhood’s aesthetics.

 There are hundreds of federal and state laws that HOAs have to abide by.
 If you’re establishing an HOA, you may want to look into laws such as the Servicemembers Civil Relief Act, Freedom to Display the American Flag Act, American Clean Energy and Security Act, and much more.
-To make sure you’re not stepping on any laws, it’s best to hire a property management company.
+To make sure you’re not stepping on any laws, it’s best to hire a multi-family property management company.

 #2 Rules Enacted Incorrectly